-In addition to determining program eligibility-including compliance with income limits, citizenship or eligible immigration status, and other federal or state program requirements-Housing Kitsap also conducts suitability screening for all applicants prior to residency.
+In addition to screening for program eligibility--including meeting compliance with income limits, citizenship or immigration status, and other federal or state program requirements-Housing Kitsap also conducts suitability screening for all applicants prior to residency.

-An otherwise eligible household may be denied admission if it fails to meet Housing Kitsap's established suitability criteria.
-The purpose of this screening is to evaluate whether the applicant, based on recent and relevant behavior, can reasonably be expected to:
+An otherwise eligible household may be denied admission if they fail to meet Housing Kitsap's established suitability criteria.
+The purposes of suitability screening is to evaluate whether the applicant, based on recent and relevant behavior, can reasonably be expected to: